Vertical Asymptotes of Rational Functions

 Vertical asymptotes are vertical lines that a function approaches but never quite reaches.

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Vertical Asymptotes of Rational Functions.
-Justin Math: Algebra. https://justinmath.com/vertical-asymptotes-of-rational-functions/
+In Justin Math: Algebra. https://justinmath.com/vertical-asymptotes-of-rational-functions/

 Unlike polynomials, rational functions can “blow up” to positive or negative infinity even for relatively small input values.
 Such input values are called vertical asymptotes, because they represent vertical lines that the function approaches but never quite reaches.